 Our customers can reach us for their travel-related needs through either our toll-free customer service centers or our bilingual websites located at www.ctrip.com and english.ctrip.com.
-In 2009, transactions executed through our customer service centers and websites account for approximately two-thirds and one-third, respectively, of our total transactions, which are consistent with those in 2008.
+In 2010, transactions executed through our websites accounted for more than 35% of our total transactions, increased slightly compared with 2009.

 Customer Service Centers.
 Our first toll-free customer service center is located in Shanghai, China and is operated 24 hours a day, seven days a week.
+Our second customer service center is located in Nantong, China, which we began to use in May 2010.
 Customers can call our nationwide toll free number to consult with our customer service representatives, receive comprehensive, real-time hotel, flight and packaged-tour information and make travel bookings.

-As of December 31, 2009, we employed approximately 5,700 customer service representatives, as compared with approximately 5,000 as of December 31, 2008.
+As of December 31, 2010, we employed approximately 7,500 customer service representatives, as compared with approximately 5,700 as of December 31, 2009.
 All of our customer service representatives participated in a formal training program before commencing work.
 Unlike some companies in the United States that outsource their customer service to third-party call centers, our customer service representatives are in-house travel specialists.